 6.14.5.2 Example 2: Retrieve list of folders’ resource URLs based on their paths, response failure due to an invalid path in the list (Informative)

+In this example there is an invalid path which does not match an existing folder.
+Note that a malformed path (e.g. /main//funny) would also be considered an “invalid” path.